MeltwaterArchive/storyplayer/modules/timer/index.md

 The __Timer__ module allows you to wait for something to happen, and to timeout (which throws an exception) if that something doesn't happen quickly enough.

+The source code for this Prose module can be found in this PHP class:

+* DataSift\Storyplayer\Prose\TimerActions

 ## Dependencies

 This module relies on [DataSift's Stone library](http://github.com/datasift/Stone), which is installed as part of Storyplayer's installation.